-The Australian Labour Account draws on the macro-economic framework and statistical techniques used in the National Accounts to help address the inconsistencies, scope gaps, frequency and timeliness shortcomings of labour data drawn from a variety of business and household surveys and other sources (administrative).
+The Australian Labour Account draws on the macro-economic framework and statistical techniques used in the Australian National Accounts to help address the inconsistencies, scope gaps, frequency and timeliness shortcomings of labour data drawn from a variety of business and household surveys and other administrative sources.

 The Australian Labour Account tables are designed for use in macro-economic analysis.
-It is intended they will provide annual and quarterly data on a similar timetable and at a similar level of industry detail as the National Accounts.
+It is intended they will provide annual and quarterly data on a similar timetable and at a similar level of industry detail as the national accounts.